I made my first online sale this month despite certain challenges.

 I made my first ever affiliate marketing sale since starting a blog.

-I’m thrilled because it’s the first time I made an online sale!
+I’m thrilled because it’s my first online sale!

 If you’re curious to know how I made my first online sale, here’s a detailed guide about the different ways you can do affiliate marketing to make money online.